BucknellMARC/MicroMouse-Sim/README.md

 Graphics
 --------
-This program comes with a simple, friendly graphics API that simplifies rendering with OP
+This program comes with a simple, friendly graphics API that allow OpenGL novices to draw objects on the screen.
+Screen layout is unusual for a normal graphics application in that the screen space is in units of pixels and starts at the bottom left corner of the window.
+This makes placement more intuitive for people who are used to graphing in mathematics.

 To draw a rectangle with a position of *x*, *y* and dimensions of *width*, *height* - all in pixel coordinates: